Did you know that a plant could wipe significant value off your property? Even if it’s not actually on your land?

 But, what is Japanese knotweed and what can you do about it?
-We take a close look at this plant and why it’s such a nuisance.
+We take a closer look at this plant and why it’s such a nuisance.

 What is Japanese knotweed?

 With its red shoots and heart shaped green leaves adorning any herbaceous border in the spring and summer, it’s easy to see why this plant was once considered attractive.
-Japanese knotweed grows up to 20 cm a day, before appearing to die in the winter.
+It grows up to 2 cm a day, before appearing to die in the winter.